npcoiner/codex_website/README.md

-# RSS Blog (MERN Example)
+# RSS Reader Example

-This is a minimal MERN stack example that loads an RSS feed and displays posts.
+This project provides a very small Express server and a static React front end for reading RSS feeds.
+Users can sign up or log in in the browser (information is stored in `localStorage`) and maintain a personal list of RSS feed URLs.
+When signed in, the application fetches all feeds in the list and displays the combined posts.
+If any of the feeds fail to load, the error is shown while posts from the other feeds remain visible.

+When no user is logged in a default feed is used.

 ## Getting Started

-1. Install dependencies for the server:
+1. Install dependencies for the server
    ```bash
    cd server
    npm install
    ```

-2. Start the server:
+2. Start the server
    ```bash
    npm start
    ```
-   The server attempts to connect to `MONGO_URI` (defaults to `mongodb://localhost:27017/rssblog`).
-   If MongoDB is unavailable, it falls back to an in-memory store.

-3. Open `client/index.html` in your browser to view the posts.
+3. Open `client/index.html` in your browser.

-The RSS feed URL can be configured with the `RSS_URL` environment variable.
+The default RSS feed can be configured with the `RSS_URL` environment variable.